-RECAP - insert amount of the fo ormal loan to be reques ted What should be the formal loan duration?
+RECAP - insert amount of the fo What should be the formal loan duration?
 IN MONTHS What - if any - should be the gr starting to pay back the loan)?
-If - me before What is the instalment amount t hat you could pay back monthly?
-How much would you pay for remuneration - overall amount • Which guarantees would you be able to provide? (mark 1 or more cells) A group of Refugee/my fellow national personal guarantors Ugandan p guarant Assets, as housel business items (ty value) Cash collateral (private savings) - Indicate amount ,
+IN - me before What is the instalment amount t hat you could pay back monthly?
+How much would you pay for remuneration - overall amount • Which guarantees would you be able to provide? (mark 1 or more cells) A group of Refugee/my fellow national personal guarantors Ugandan p guarant Assets, as housel business items (ty value) Cash collateral (private savings) - Indicate amount